 The ontology of the theory of knowledge

 There is a schism, a fissure in philosophy that has been widening in the past 100 years between continental (French and German) philosophy and analytic (British-American) philosophy.
-Hopefully, I will explain how this gap, consisting of stylistic, temperamental, as well as methodological differences, owes much to the relationship between epistemology and ontology. ↓ Read the rest of this entry…
+Hopefully, I will explain how this gap, consisting of stylistic, temperamental, as well as methodological differences, owes much to the relationship between epistemology and ontology.
+Continue reading Critique of the Theory of Knowledge

 In Latin that spells “nothing is without reason.”
 We often say “everything has a reason” when we are trying to explain something, an object or an event.
 The appropriate philosophical terminology is a bit more technical: the principle of sufficient reason, (PSR) which means all contingent facts have an explanation.
-Schopenhauer pointed out the PSR is the fundamental principle of all knowledge, as well as the foundation of science.
-Good philosophy consists of competent explanations, and generally, there are at least four explanations: causation, judgment, transcendental, and motivation.
+Continue reading Nihil est sine ratione

 The irony of the Enlightenment